CARA-ch/emed-service-guide/docs/transactions/index.md

 XDS is the profile prescribed by the [Swiss EPR ordinance](https://www.fedlex.admin.ch/eli/cc/2017/205/fr), but MHD is simpler to implement, as it doesn't require the complex XDS stack (SOAP, WSSE, MIME-Multipart, MTOM/XOP, ebRIM, and multi-depth XML), and relies on a lighter REST interface.

-Even though the eMedication service doesn't support it yet, it is possible to use the MHD profile though a third party component named [mobile access gateway](https://www.mobileaccessgateway.ch/).
-This component is not affiliated with this service, but referenced here for information purpose.
+Even though the eMedication service now supports MHD transactions, it is also possible to use the MHD profile through a third party component named [mobile access gateway](https://www.mobileaccessgateway.ch/).
+This component is not affiliated with this service, but referenced here for informational purposes.

 ### Generic error codes